maxxAbow/ReadMeGenerator/README.md

 THEN I am taken to the corresponding section of the README
 ```

-## Getting Started

-Here are some guidelines to help you get started:

-* Create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
-Be sure to create your `.gitignore` file before installing any npm dependencies.

-* Make sure that your repo includes a `package.json` with the required dependencies.
-You can create one by running `npm init` when you first set up the project, before installing any dependencies.

-* Include a video of the typical user flow through your application.
-This includes views of the prompts and the responses after their selection.

-* Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

-* Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.

 ## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

 This Challenge is graded based on the following criteria: